-Figure 9: Use of StreamNet's online mapping applications has gradually increased over time, with the total annual unique daily user sessions increasing between 2015 and 2019 and a small decrease observed in 2020.
+Figure 8: Use of StreamNet's online mapping applications has gradually increased over time, with the total annual unique daily user sessions increasing between 2015 and 2021.
 A unique daily visit is sometimes referred to as a 'session' in web analytics terms.
-All StreamNet web mapping applications that are currently in use were published on the ArcGIS platform as of 3/1/2015, and thus the data during the 2015 to 2020 period uses comparable web analytics for reporting unique users.
+All StreamNet web mapping applications that are currently in use were published on the ArcGIS platform as of 3/1/2015, and thus the data during the 2015 to 2021 period uses comparable web analytics for reporting unique users.
 Web analytics for prior applications are different in nature and are not comparable.
 Note that usage reports generated from ArcGIS Online, 2015 statistics are not for the entire year (3/1/2015 - 12/31/2015).

-A. StreamNet Data Specialists within Agencies - Enhancing Data Access
+A. StreamNet Data Stewards within Agencies - Enhancing Data Access